Optimal and Unbiased Fluxes from Up-the-Ramp Detectors under Variable Illumination: Statistical Model

 where $\vec{b}_{\mathrm{prior}} = \vec 1$ and

 describe a non-informative prior that ensures our desired $\vec b$ element is held at 1 exactly: with this form, the fixed element of $\vec b$ has a prior that is infinitely narrow while the other elements have priors that are infinitely wide.
-The posterior conditionals for $\vec f$ and $\vec b$ are then described by:
+After we define our flux vector as

+we \bl{use the standard technique of taking a first partial derivative of the negative log likelihood, setting to 0 to find extrema, then evaluating the second derivative at that extremal value to determine the mean and covariance of the final posterior distribution.
+This results in} posterior conditionals for $\vec b$ and $\vec f$ described by:

 where

 Here, we have used a similar trick as the \citet{Brandt_2024} method where we assume that we can estimate a good first guess for both $\widehat f$ and $\widehat b$ from the data to define $\widehat{\pmb V}_p$.
 By construction, $\vec \mu_b$ will be exactly 1 in its first element (or whichever has been chosen to be fixed) and will have a corresponding uncertainty of $\sigma_\mathrm{prior}$.
 Using these posterior conditionals, we can use a standard MCMC approach, such as Gibbs sampling, to draw samples from the posterior $(\vec f, \vec b \mid \mathrm{data})$ distribution.